Penn State Nittany Lions football: James Franklin era (2014–2025)

 In 2021, Penn State improved upon its lackluster 2020 season going 7–6.
 The Nittany Lions finished the season unranked and with a 4–5 Big Ten Conference record.
 They went 2–3 on the road while maintaining a winning 5–2 record at Beaver Stadium.
 The season started strong on September 4, 2021, when Penn State defeated the #12 ranked Wisconsin Badgers football team.
 They won their next 4 games including a 28–20 win over the #22 Auburn Tigers football team.
 Then they began to struggle after a close 23–20 loss to the #3 Iowa Hawkeyes on the road October 9, 2021.
 On October 23, 2021, Penn State battled the Illinois Fighting Illini through an NCAA record 9 overtimes, eventually losing 20–18.
 The Nittany Lions' only subsequent wins came against Maryland (31–14) and Rutgers (28–0).
 They closed out the 2021 season playing Arkansas at the Outback Bowl, losing the game 24–10.
 Penn State had a strong 2022 campaign, going 11-2 and defeating Pac-12 champion Utah in the 2023 Rose Bowl.

 In 2024, Penn State went 11–1 in the regular season and secured a spot in the Big 10 Championship, their first appearance since 2016.
 Penn state lost to Oregon but still received an at-large bid in the inaugural year of the 12-team College Football Playoff as the sixth seed.
 The team won a first-round game against SMU at home and a quarterfinal game against Boise State in the Fiesta Bowl.
-In the semifinal Orange Bowl against Notre Dame, Penn State would lose after throwing an interception in the final minute to allow Notre Dame to score.
+In the semifinal Orange Bowl against Notre Dame, Penn State lost after throwing an interception in the final minute to allow Notre Dame to score.

+In 2025, Penn State started the season 3–0, but then slumped, dropping their first three conference games.
+This included back-to-back losses as 20-point favorites against then winless UCLA and Northwestern squads, considered some of the worst in Penn State history.
+As a result, James Franklin was fired, finishing his tenure at Penn State with a 104–45 record.
+Penn State ultimately finished the regular season 6-6 under interim head coach Terry Smith.

+Matt Campbell era (2026–present)

+On December 5, 2025, Penn State announced the hiring of Iowa State head coach Matt Campbell as their next head coach.